Brain Fog and Fatigue in Early Sobriety

 Fatigue and exhaustion are major issues during the early stages of sobriety.
 Interestingly, they can act as triggers for drinking.
 Many of us turned to alcohol after work to boost our energy levels or on weekends to summon the motivation to clean.
 Feeling constantly exhausted can be disheartening, and this fatigue can persist on and off for months as the brain heals.
 Alcohol does provide a temporary energy boost, but it's not a sustainable solution.

 Heavy drinking reduces the brain's use of glucose for fuel because alcohol can become the preferred fuel source.
-I explain this in more detail in episode 157 of my podcast.
+Learn more in my tired course:

 Listen to episode 157 to learn more about why you have brain fog and exhaustion after quitting drinking and what you can about it: